mattlol85/mattlol85/README.md

 ## I'm a Student, Musican, Developer, and Hobbiest!!

-- 🔭 ~I'm working~ I *was* working on my first 'real' website: [The Fitz-Net!][website]!
+- 🔭 ~I'm working~ I *was* working on my first 'real' website: [The Fitz-Net!][website]
-- 🎓 I’m currently enrolled in Brooklyn College & taking a winter JS Bootcamp
+- 🎓 I’m a graduate of Brooklyn College with a BS in Computer Science
 - 👯 I’m looking to make some cool software with cool people 😎
-- 🥅 2022 Goals: Commit earlier, commit more often, learn more WebDev
+- 🥅 2023 Goals: Finish a project...
 - 🎸 Fun fact: My main instrument is guitar, but I usually play Bass live

 ### Connect with me: